felixwatts/farm/MarketGardening.md

 ## Row Covers

-Row covers refer to making a tiny, one bed "polytunnel" of wire hoops covered in either [Horticultural Fleece](#horticultural-fleece) or [Insert Netting](#insect-netting).
+Row covers refer to making a tiny, one bed "polytunnel" of wire hoops covered in either [Horticultural Fleece](#horticultural-fleece) or [Insect Netting](#insect-netting).

 A row cover of [Horticultural Fleece](#horticultural-fleece) increases the internal temperature which can extend the growing period for many crops, however it also increases internal humidity which may lead to fungal infections

-A row cover of [Insert Netting](#insect-netting) is used to keep insect pests off the crop.
+A row cover of [Insect Netting](#insect-netting) is used to keep insect pests off the crop.
 This is especially important for brassicas which suffer from [cabbage white caterpillar](#cabbage-white-caterpillar), and other crops TODO that suffer from [Flea Beetle](#flea-beetle).
 It does not effect the internal climate.

 The structure of the row cover is formed of 1.5m lengths of [4mm Galvanised Fencing Wire](#4mm-galvanized-fencing-wire), which keep their curved shape from the roll the come in.
 The semi circular sections are simple inserted about 15cm into the ground at 1m intervals